7 Remedies for Foot Calluses and Corns

 - 1 handful of nettle stems and flowers

 - 1 tablespoon water (15 ml)

 Keeping nettle at home is a great idea.
 Take a handful of stems and flowers and blend them with some water.
-You’ll get a paste of sorts that you can apply directly to the callus.
+You’ll get a kind of paste that you can apply directly to the callus or corn.
 Cover with gauze or a cloth for at least three hours before removing.

 - 1 handful of marigold flowers and leaves